For decades, Cynthia Plaster Caster tracked down legendary rock stars and made plaster molds of their penises.

 Much to her surprise, Hendrix agreed and became the first rock star to sit for Cynthia Plaster Caster.
 Even after all these years, Cynthia says Hendrix was her favorite musician to cast.
 According to her, Hendrix was the most laid back about the ordeal, whereas other musicians like Aynsley Dunbar of Journey were more difficult to deal with.

 Then one day, Frank Zappa reached out to her.
-Though he had no interest in being cast himself, he saw the commercial value in the casts and invited Cynthia Plaster Caster to LA to set up an exhibition.
+Though he had no interest in being cast himself, he saw the commercial value in the casts and invited Cynthia Plaster Caster to Los Angeles to set up an exhibition.

 Unfortunately, the grand exhibition Zappa had hoped for never happened.
 As it turned out, there was a decline in the number of rock musicians who wanted to go to the effort it took to immortalize their penises in plaster if they couldn’t keep the results.